 Possible Health Concerns

-- Weight gain, from the fats in olive oil and nuts.
+- You may gain weight from eating fats in olive oil and nuts.

-- Reduced iron levels.
+- You may have lower levels of iron.
 If you choose to follow the Mediterranean diet, be sure to eat some foods rich in iron or in vitamin C, which helps your body absorb iron.

-- Calcium loss from eating fewer dairy products.
-Ask your doctor if you should take a calcium supplement.
+- You may have calcium loss from eating fewer dairy products.
+Ask your health care provider if you should take a calcium supplement.

-- It is common to drink wine with meals, though it is not an essential part of the Mediterranean diet.
+- Wine is a common part of a Mediterranean eating style but some people should not drink alcohol.
 Avoid wine if you are prone to alcohol abuse, pregnant, at risk for breast cancer, or have other conditions that alcohol could make worse.